 Each retailer needs to receive and review product assortments from suppliers in its own unique way.
 The process by which vendors present assortments to their potential buyers can quickly become complex when they are forced to reenter product information for each unique retailer.
 Vendors are left having to track down unique product details to create assortments, quotes and orders for every prospective business they’re trying to work with.

 It doesn’t have to be like this.
 There’s no reason that vendors should spend their time tracking down extensive emails and texts with manufacturers to get the information they need, not to mention time manually entering product information to meet the needs of potential customers.

-The next phase of retail PLM evolution allows suppliers to customize and export quotes to retailers in a single click.
+The next phase of retail software evolution allows suppliers to customize and export quotes to retailers in a single click.
+By combining the data and image harnessing power of Product Information Management (PIM), the Product Lifecycle Management power of PLM, and the collaborative capacity of Customer Relationship Management (CRM), Surefront eradicates bottlenecks through complete transparency.
 Data export that used to take two weeks will take three hours, saving time and valuable mental resources when reaching out to new retailers.

 It’s gotten complicated for buyers to get the full story of a product.
 The communication process between buyers, suppliers and manufacturers lacks structure.
 This can present challenges such as incorrect or lost orders, late shipments, strained relationships and missed opportunities.
 Buyers want to spend their time researching new products, not juggling spreadsheets.

 The amount of data that it’s necessary to store for each PO varies by vertical.
 A buyer making an order for polo shirts needs up to 50-55 data points.
 A buyer creating a PO in the furniture industry needs 100-150 data points for each product.
 But that’s not all: each retailer likes to have that information in a different order.